Josh Williams (racing driver): ARCA Racing Series

 Williams drove five races in the 2010 ARCA Racing Series in his family car, numbered 02.
 He recorded the best finish of 15th at Iowa Speedway.
 Williams caught the attention of those in the racing community with those performances, as he ran three races for Andy Belmont the following year and another three for his family team, which later developed an alliance with Lira Motorsports.
 Williams recorded two top-tens in Belmont's car and one more in his own car.
 For 2012, Williams took his Josh Williams Motorsports team full-time, running all but one race while having limited funding.
 He failed to finish three races and had four top tens with a best finish of seventh.

-The 2013 season was a struggle, to begin with for Williams, who remained sponsorless through the first five races of the season despite having two top ten finishes.
-He then signed a four race deal with Roulo Brothers Racing, making sporadic appearances in their Ford racecars.
+The 2013 season was a struggle, to begin with for Williams, who remained sponsorless through the first five races of the season despite having two top-ten finishes.
+He then signed a four-race deal with Roulo Brothers Racing, making sporadic appearances in their Ford racecars.
 Running in between races for Roulo with his family team, Williams was signed by Frank Kimmel to drive one of his cars at Road America, starting and parking.
 Williams drove the next race for GMS Racing, again start and parking at Michigan International Speedway.
 Williams carried the sponsorship from Allegiant Air for the rest of the year, grabbing his first top-five finish (a second at Chicagoland Speedway).
 He finished fifth in points while utilizing four teams to get there.

 Again hampered by limited funding, Williams scaled back to just over half the schedule in 2014, always running near or in the top ten.
 He scored another runner-up finish in the season's penultimate race.
 He raced the full season with the number six in 2015, except for one race with Cunningham Motorsports.
 He only finished outside of the top ten in five races and finished third in the driver's standings, behind Grant Enfinger and Austin Wayne Self, who passed Williams for second during the final race.
 2016 brought new success for Williams, as he won his first two races, at Madison International Speedway and Nashville Fairgrounds Speedway.
 The Madison win came after he blew an engine in the previous contests and considered withdrawing from Madison; his crew pulled an all-nighter during the week to get the engine prepared.
-He finished fifth in points after an inconsistent season with 11 top tens.
+He finished fifth in points after an inconsistent season with eleven top tens.

 Williams had said that he would have liked to run more ARCA Racing Series races in 2017.
 His team ran two races at the beginning of the season in a partnership with Lira Motorsports, and Williams himself went behind the wheel for the annual Salem Speedway throwback weekend, running fourth.

 Williams returned once again in the 2018 season behind the wheel of the No. 6 Chevrolet at Talladega in a partnership between his own team and Our Motorsports.
-They finished 5th.
+They finished in fifth place.